Content

 Our Conclusion on the Shoe

 The DBX 3.0 is available in the colors gray/black and green/black.
 The DBX 2.0 model is available in black, blue and gray.
-Those who prefer to ride with clipless pedals can get the DBX 4.0 model in blue/black and black, as well as the DBX 5.0 model in black.
+Those who prefer to ride with clip pedals can get the DBX 4.0 model in blue/black and black, as well as the DBX 5.0 model in black.

-👟 Find the right MTB shoes 👟
+👟 Find the Right MTB Shoes 👟

-MTB Shoes | Women's Cycling Shoes | Men's Cycling Shoes | Flat Pedal Shoes | Clipless Pedal Shoes | Leatt Brand Shop |
+MTB Shoes | Women's Cycling Shoes | Men's Cycling Shoes | Flat Pedal Shoes | Clip Pedal Shoes | Leatt Brand Shop |